-The previous first draft of the SPD incorporated a three different development capacity scenarios.
+The first draft of the SPD incorporated three different development capacity scenarios.
 These three scenarios were included to test the impact of development on transport, social and community infrastructure, character, the environment and understand the financial viability of these three scenarios.
-The SA of the first draft SPD considered the impact of these scenarios study considering three separate development scenarios.
+The SA of the first draft SPD considered the impact of these scenarios.

-The SPD does not put forward a specific development capacity scenario, but a number of Key Objectives and Key Principles that provide a framework.
-This has been dispensed with in the revised draft which relies on objectives and key principles to guide redevelopment.
+The SPD does not put forward a specific development capacity scenario, but a number of Key Objectives and Key Principles that provide a framework to guide redevelopment.
 In order to understand the environmental impacts of the SPD, this SA tests the impact of the highest density development capacity scenario (being a 'worst case' scenario) against the Key Objectives.
-If the Key Objectives sufficiently control the impact of a lower scale development.
+If the Key Objectives sufficiently control the impact of the worst case scenario, the Key Objectives will sufficiently control the impact of a lower scale development.